RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/measuring.md

 #### Soil

-When you point the Wopstr slightly down, you can scan the soil.
+When you point the MT 9 slightly down, you can scan the soil.
 This gives useful information like crop, crop growth, crop moisture and [ground wetness](/blog/2017/11/09/ground-wetness).
 There are also other things you get to know, like the location in the world (in the map), and your elevation.

 {% include manual_icon_image.html src="/assets/img/mods/seasons/wopstr/compass.jpg" alt="An icon depicting a compass" name="Location" info="Just for orientation and screenshots" %}